yud1sta/feathers-refresh-token/README.md

 3. Import feathers-refresh-token
 4. Add a custom service (`feathers generate service`)
 5. Add refresh-token config in default.json
-7. Add hooks to authentication service and customer service created on step 4
+6. Add hooks to authentication service and customer service created on step 4

 ### Import this package to your Feathers App project

 `npm install @jackywxd/feathers-refresh-token`
 or
 `yarn add @jackywxd/feathers-refresh-token`

 ### Add 'refresh-token' config section in default.json under authentication section.
 Basically it mirrors the settings of authentication.
 It is suggested that change access token expiresIn to 15m

-- entity: the refresh token entity name,
+- entity: the refresh token entity name
 - service: the refresh token service name
 - secret: secret of refresh token JWT, should be different than access token's secret
 - jwtOptions: refresh token JWT options